Skip to content

 The answer that has emerged: two sessions a week, with intent.
 One session a week is maintenance — useful in race week, not enough to drive progression in a build block.
 Three or more sessions a week deliver more, but the marginal gain past the second session is small relative to the time cost, and the recovery cost starts competing with the riding.

 Two is the dose.
-Heavy is the intensity.
+Meaningful, controlled load is the intensity.
 The protocol below is the structure.

 The protocol

 Two 45-minute sessions per week.
-Four compound lifts.
-Three to five sets, three to six reps per set, at 80-85% of your estimated one-rep maximum.
+Four cycling-specific strength patterns.
+Three to five sets, six to ten reps per set, with 2-3 reps in reserve on the working sets.
 Rest 90 seconds to 2 minutes between sets.
 That's it.

-4. Upper-body compound — push or pull.
-Alternate sessions: bench press or overhead press one session, pull-up or barbell row the other.
-The upper body matters less for cyclists than the lower body, but a small amount of upper-body work catches postural issues that long hours in the saddle compound.
+4. Upper-body push-pull and core.
+Alternate sessions: a press (dumbbell shoulder press or push-up variation) one session, a row or pull-up the other.
+Add a 5-minute core finisher (Pallof press, dead bug, plank progressions).
+The upper body matters less for cyclists than the lower body, but a small amount of push-pull work catches postural issues that long hours in the saddle compound.

 A typical session structure:

-• 8-10 minutes warm-up: easy spin on a bike or rowing machine, dynamic mobility, two empty-bar warm-up sets of the first lift.
+• 8-10 minutes warm-up: easy spin on a bike or rowing machine, dynamic mobility, two light warm-up sets of the first pattern.

 • Total: 42-52 minutes including warm-up.

-The two weekly sessions can both follow this structure, alternating which compound is "lift one."
-On Tuesday, the squat is the priority and goes first; on Friday, the deadlift is the priority and goes first.
+The two weekly sessions can both follow this structure, alternating which lower-body pattern is "pattern one."
+On Tuesday, the split squat goes first; on Friday, the hip hinge goes first.

 Loading and progression

-Progression rule: when you can complete all sets at the prescribed reps with two reps left in reserve (RIR 2), add weight next session.
+Progression rule: when you can complete all sets at the prescribed reps with two reps left in reserve (RIR 2), add a small increment of load next session.
 Typical progression rate for a trained but cycling-primary rider: 1.25-2.5kg per session early on, settling to 0.5-1kg per session after 8-12 weeks.

 Where the sessions go in the week